Measuring Motivations of Crowdworkers: The Multidimensional Crowdworker Motivation Scale: Development of the MCMS

+To ensure content validity (i.e., the extent to which the items correspond to the theoretical constructs \cite{hair2018multivariate}), we based the majority of candidate items on existing scales and we closely followed the definitions of the constructs during the selection of candidate items from existing scales as well as during the creation of the new items.
+We used the construct definitions provided in the Handbook of Self-Determination Theory Research \cite{deci2002handbook} and a publication by Gagné and Deci discussing the constructs in the context of work motivation \cite{gagne2005self}.

-To extend the pool, we added semantically suitable items from the motivation scales developed in \cite{sports} and \cite{teaching} as well as several new items.
-The total number of items in the pool was 44.
-The stem phrasing ``Why do you or would you put efforts into doing CrowdFlower tasks?'' adapted from MWMS was used in order to capture both actual and latent motivations.
+We used the stem phrasing ``Why do you or would you put efforts into doing CrowdFlower tasks?'', adapted from MWMS, in order to capture both actual and latent motivations.
+The items were rated along a 7-point Likert-type scale ranging from ``not at all'' (1) to ``completely'' (7).\footnote{The verbal descriptions for each scale point were adopted from the MWMS \cite{mwms} and shown to the participants in the task instructions: 1 = ``not at all'' , 2 = ``very little'', 3 = ``a little'', 4 = ``moderately'', 5 = ``strongly'', 6 = ``very strongly'', 7 = ``completely''.}

-For a first selection of items from the pool, we collected answers from 1,000 crowdworkers residing in the USA.
-Exploratory factor analysis was conducted on the responses.
-Consistent with the findings from Section \ref{sec:existing}, we found that material external regulation and social external regulation did not load on the same factor.
-Therefore, we aimed at a 6-factor model with the two separate external regulation factors (social and material).
-Items which had very low factor loadings on the appropriate factor ($<$ 0.5), items which loaded on a factor different to the one theorized as well as items with high cross-loadings ($>$ 0.35) were iteratively removed from the initial pool, creating a reduced item pool with 36 items.
+\textbf{First Round of Data Collection.} For a first selection of items from the pool, we collected answers from 1,000 crowdworkers residing in the USA and conducted an exploratory factor analysis on their responses.
+Consistent with the findings from Section~\ref{sec:existing}, we found that the items intended to measure material external regulation and social external regulation did not load on the same factor.
+Therefore, we aimed at a six-factor model with the two separate external regulation factors (social and material).
+Items that had insufficient loadings on the appropriate factor ($<$ 0.5), items which loaded on a factor other than the hypothesized one, and items with high cross-loadings ($>$ 0.35) were iteratively removed from the initial pool, creating a reduced item pool with 36 items.